pavel-grigorev/spring-icomponent/README.md

 # Customizing annotation

-If you would like to have a custom marker annotation for some type of service, this is how you usually build one with Spring:
+When you want to build a custom annotation to mark some type of service, you usually meta-annotate it like so:

 ```java
 @Retention(RUNTIME)